THE FOURTH WORLD

 Opening reception: Friday, October 6th, 7-9pm

-The opening and the artist talk are generously supported by Fort Point Beer Company.
+The opening is generously supported by Fort Point Beer Company.

 “When the holy people created the world they gave it a metaphysical center, the Encircled Mountain, which reached down into the depths of space and time to the First World, the Red World, which was without light and without people.
 The deities of this world were twelve black insects and bats.
 In the Second, Blue World, the blue birds, swallows, and jays ruled.
 In the Third, Yellow World, the grasshoppers were in charge.
 Only in the present Fourth, or White World, was there light and people, as well the colors of the preceding world.
 The different worlds made by the Holy People are located in what we now call the Southwest.
 Encircled Mountain is too vast and too powerful to be visible; it spans eons of time and is itself endless and ageless, reaching down to the very beginning and stretching upwards into the unimaginable and unknowable worlds of the future.”